epccs/MacGyver/Hardware/Testing/readme.md

 ## Power Protection

-Apply a current limited (20mA) supply set with 5V to the PWR and 0V connector J8 pin 1 and pin 2 in reverse and verify that the voltage does not get through.
+Apply a current limited (20mA) supply set with 5V to the PWR and 0V connector J6 pin 1 and pin 2 in reverse and verify that the voltage does not get through.
 Adjust the supply to 36V and verify no current is passing.

-Apply a current limited (20mA) supply set with 5V to the ALT and 0V connector J8 pin 3 and pin 2 in reverse and verify that the input is 100k Ohm (e.g., 0.36mA@36V).
+Apply a current limited (20mA) supply set with 5V to the ALT and 0V connector J6 pin 3 and pin 2 in reverse and verify that the input is 100k Ohm (e.g., 0.36mA@36V).
 Adjust the supply to 36V and verify.

 ## Power Without SMPS

-Apply a current limited (20mA) supply set with 7V to the PWR and 0V connector J7 and verify that the voltage does get through.
+Apply a current limited (20mA) supply set with 7V to the PWR and 0V connector J6 and verify that the voltage does get through.
 Adjust the supply so the LED is on and stable and measure voltage, adjust supply to 30V measure input current.

-NOTE for referance the zener voltage on Q5 is 7.75V at 30V.
+NOTE for referance the zener voltage on Q9 is 7.75V at 30V.

 ```
-{ "LEDON_V":[10.6,10.6,10.7,],
+{ "LEDON_V":[10.7,],
-  "PWR@7V_mA":[0.125,0.07,0.061,],
+  "PWR@7V_mA":[0.075,],
-  "PWR@30V_mA":[1.5,1.7,1.1,] }
+  "PWR@30V_mA":[1.29,] }
 ```

 ## Bias +5V

-Apply a 30mA current limited 5V source to +5V (U1 pin 3).
+Apply a 30mA current limited 5V source to +5V to J1 pin 1 and 0V to J1 pin 2.
 Check that the input current is for a blank MCU.
 Turn off the power.

 ```
-{ "I_IN_BLANKMCU_mA":[3.0,]}
+{ "I_IN_BLANKMCU_mA":[2.0,]}
 ```

-Note: The AVR128DA starts running at 3.33MHz (20MHz/6) from the factory.
-A fuse (OSCCFG) can select a 16MHz clock.
-Prescale of the clock is done at runtime.
+Note: The AVR128DA is not in its socket and AVR128DB starts running at 4MHz from the factory.
+Selecting the other clocks is done at runtime.

-## Start Latch
+## Install SMPS

-The RPUusb has a jumper (R3) that needs shorted so that USB power can reach the UUT.
-Do not plug in the USB cable yet.
-The RPUusb will act as slight load to test the start latch while +5V is applied to whre U1 would send power.
-Apply a 30mA current limited 5V source to +5V (U1 pin 3).
-Press the start button.
+Add U3 to the board now.

+With U3 installed measure its output voltage between J1 pin 2 and pin 1, while the supply is set at 12.8V and a 30mA current limit on PWR connector J6 pin 1 and 0V on pin 2, also measure the supply input current.

 ```
-{ "I_IN_LATCHED_mA":[13.7,]}
+{ "+5V_V":[4.9655,],
+   "Iin@12V8_V":[2.3,]}
 ```

-## Programing Over UPDI With USB Bridge
+Note: The AVR128DA is not in its socket and AVR128DB starts running at 4MHz from the factory.

-TBD
+************ TBD

+## Self Test